 - Many businesses store information across multiple systems and in different locations.

-- Think about data held on central servers as well as information stored on laptops, staff computers, tablets and smartphones, and memory sticks.
-You may also have created or hold data on social networks such as Facebook.
+- Think about the data you hold on central servers as well as information stored on laptops, staff computers, tablets and smartphones, and memory sticks.
+You may also have data on social networks such as Facebook.

 - Consider data stored in the cloud (for example, on a service like Dropbox) and whether or not it is synchronised with one or more computers within the business.